swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 does not have a behavior requirement, then it is an error to use an inline initializer expression.
 Conversely, it is an error not to provide an initializer expression to a behavior that requires one.

+Properties cannot be declared using behaviors inside protocols.

 Under this proposal, even if a property with a behavior has an initial value expression, the type is always required to be explicitly declared.
 Behaviors